eichblatt/litestream/docs/issues.md

 **NOTE** This happened at the track boundary.
 That is probably not a coincidence.
 **Update 2023-09-09:** I have added some text to the Assertion Error message, for next time we see this error.

+==Update from Mike==

+I'm pretty sure the OutBuffer overwrite is from the interrupt firing just as we are reading the value of the Outbuffer in the decode loop...
+It needs to be protected with a mutex, but I ran out of time to figure out it Probably best to do it in the outbuffer class.
+Whenever readpointer and writepointer get updated it needs a mutex Inbuffer doesn't need it because it is never accessed from an interrupt

 ## 2023-09-07
 ### ~~Long-press of select no longer working.~~
 This is working.